softcover/softcover_book/chapters/softcover_markdown.md

 >>        right guillemet
 {}        braces
 ```

-Note that some of \LaTeX's special characters, such as $, are automatically escaped.
+\noindent Note that some of \LaTeX's special characters, such as $, are automatically escaped.

 Finally, in kramdown snake_case_words appear with underscores (a feature it shares with GitHub-flavored Markdown).
-This is convenient because vanilla Markdown would intepret the underscores as emphasis, yielding "snake*case*words", which probably isn't what you intended.
+This is convenient because vanilla Markdown would intepret the underscores as emphasis, yielding "snake*case*\-words", which probably isn't what you intended.

 ## Other advanced enhancements
 \label{sec:advanced_enhancements}

-Softcover-flavored Markdown includes some additional advanced enhancements over vanilla Markdown and kramdown.
+Softcover-flavored Markdown includes several additional advanced en\-hance\-ments over vanilla Markdown and kramdown.
 Principal among these are *fenced code blocks* (Section~\ref{sec:code_fencing}), which are the preferred way to include code blocks in the Softcover system, and *code inclusion* (Section~\ref{sec:code_inclusion}), which allows you to include code snippets from the local filesystem into the current document.

 ### GitHub-flavored fenced code blocks
 \label{sec:code_fencing}